On Dynamic Pricing with Covariates: Better Regret with Known Price Coefficient

-\subsection{Better regret with known price coefficient}
+In this paper, we consider the dynamic pricing problem under a generalized linear demand model where the demand is dependent on the price and arbitrary covariates.
+We propose UCB-based and Thompson sampling-based pricing algorithms inspired by bandits literature, which can both achieve the optimal order of regret by leveraging the special structure of the pricing problem.
+We further consider the pricing problem with inventory constraint and show the Thompson sampling algorithm can be extended to this case.

+\section{Better Regret with Known Price Coefficient}

-In this subsection, we consider the setting of known price coefficient, i.e., $\gamma^*$ in \eqref{fun_demand} is known.
-From a modeling viewpoint, we remark that under the binary demand model \eqref{BDM2}, the assumption of known $\gamma^*$ suffers from the same issue as we discussed in Section \ref{sec_pe_1}.
-Under the linear demand model with a constant price coefficient such as Example \ref{eg2}, the assumption may be potentially practical in that the price coefficient can be estimated through small perturbed pricing experiments \citep{nambiar2019dynamic}.
-In general, the algorithm and analysis presented in the following are mainly for technical illustration purposes: (i) to identify a difference between the dynamic pricing problem and the bandits problem; (ii) to explain the achievability of $O(\log T)$ regret dependency in the literature.
+In the main paper, all the regret bounds are on the order of $O(\sqrt{T}).$ Here we consider a setting of known price coefficient, i.e., $\beta^*$ in \eqref{fun_demand} is known and show that a $O(\log T)$ regret is achievable under such a setting.
+This means that the knowledge of the price coefficient is critical in determining the regret order.
+The algorithm and analysis presented in the following are mainly for two purposes: (i) to identify a difference between the dynamic pricing problem and the bandits problem; (ii) to explain the achievability of $O(\log T)$ regret dependency in the literature.
+In the rest of this subsection, we denote $p^*((\alpha,\beta),x)=\argmax_{p\in [\underline{p},\bar{p}]}r(p;x^\top\alpha,x^\top\beta)$ as the optimal price under the covariates $x\in\mathcal{X}$ and the parameter $(\alpha,\beta)$.

-\begin{assumption}[Known $\gamma^*$ and smoothness] Assume $\gamma^*$ in \eqref{fun_demand} is known.
+\begin{assumption}[Known $\beta^*$ and smoothness] Assume $\beta^*$ in \eqref{fun_demand} is known.
 In addition, assume there exists a constant $C$ such that the optimal expected revenue function satisfies

-for all $\theta, \theta^*\in\Theta$ with $\theta=(\beta;\gamma^*)$ and $\theta^*=(\beta^*;\gamma^*).$ \end{assumption}
+for all $x\in\mathcal{X}$, $\theta, \theta^*\in\Theta$ with $\theta=(\alpha,\beta^*)$ and $\theta^*=(\alpha^*,\beta^*).$ \end{assumption}